KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issue: The license in the package.json (MIT) doesn't match the license file (GPL-3.0).
-3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-JustForTodayMeditation.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-JustForTodayMeditation.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-JustForTodayMeditation.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `MMM-JustForTodayMeditation.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+11. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-11. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+12. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-12. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+13. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-kalliope by kalliope-project](https://github.com/kalliope-project/MMM-kalliope)